aws/aws-cdk/packages/@aws-cdk/aws-redshift-alpha/README.md

 ## Resizing

-As your data warehousing needs change, it's possible to resize your Redshift cluster, but it's important to understand certain caveats.
-Most importantly, if the cluster was deployed via CDK, the cluster should be resized via CDK so it's registered in the AWS CloudFormation template.
+As your data warehousing needs change, it's possible to resize your Redshift cluster.
+If the cluster was deployed via CDK, it's important to resize it via CDK so the change is registered in the AWS CloudFormation template.
-This ensures the `NumberOfNodes` parameter gets updated so the correct type of resize is done.
 There are two types of resize operations:

-* Elastic resize - You can add nodes to or remove nodes from the cluster.
-Also, you can change the node type, such as from DS2 nodes to RA3 nodes.
-AWS recommmends elastic resize as the first option, as it's a fast operation and typically completes in minutes.
-Elastic resize is appropriate when you:
+* Elastic resize - Number of nodes and node type can be changed, but not at the same time.
+Elastic resize is the default behavior, as it's a fast operation and typically completes in minutes.
+Elastic resize is only supported on clusters of the following types:
-  * Add or reduce nodes in your existing cluster, but don't change the node type.
-  * Change the node type of your cluster.
+  * dc1.large (if your cluster is in a VPC)
+  * dc1.8xlarge (if your cluster is in a VPC)
+  * dc2.large
+  * dc2.8xlarge
+  * ds2.xlarge
+  * ds2.8xlarge
+  * ra3.xlplus
+  * ra3.4xlarge
+  * ra3.16xlarge
+There are other constraints to be aware of, for example, elastic resizing does not support single-node clusters and there are limits on the number of nodes you can add to a cluster.
+See the [AWS Redshift Documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html#rs-resize-tutorial) for more details.

 * Classic resize - Number of nodes, node type, or both, can be changed.
 This operation takes longer to complete, but is useful when the resize operation doesn't meet the criteria of an elastic resize.
-See [AWS Knowledge Center](https://repost.aws/knowledge-center/redshift-troubleshoot-elastic-resize) for further conditions that require classic resizing.

-See the [AWS Redshift documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html#rs-resize-tutorial) for full details on Redshift cluster resizing.
+If you prefer classic resizing, you can set the `classicResizing` flag when creating the cluster.